CharlieMallon/milestoneThree/README.md

 ---

-This aplication is a To Do list specifically targeted at people with energy sapping illnesses such as chronic fatigue long COVID or depression.
+This aplication is a To Do list specifically targeted at people with energy sapping illnesses such as chronic fatigue, long COVID or depression.
 It aims to assist in the recovery back to 'normal' life.

 ---